ETHSG-Fundle/.github/profile/README.md

 - **Pendle’s PT sUSDC**: Pendle’s fixed yield on fUSDC made the lossless donation pool possible.
 This is the technology that enables the protocol to generate risk-free yields for the quadratic pool

-- **DAI and sDAI**: The user can also have the option to generate fixed yield from their funds through MakerDAO and SparkProtocol's DAI and sDAI
+- **DAI and sDAI**: A live forked version of the ERC4626 Savings DAI contract from SparkProtocol has been launched to integrate with one of our lossless strategy `sDAI ERC4626Strategy` to accrue yield from lossless donors and subsequently matched to donors via our quadratic funding mechanism.
+This way lossless donor can have the option to generate fixed yield from their funds through MakerDAO and SparkProtocol's DAI and sDAI.

 - **Axelar**: Interchain donations were made possible because of Axelar's message and token passing from Mantle and Linea to Goerli.
 We used a deployed aUSDC (Axelar Wrapped USDC) as the ERC20 token to send through Axelar's interchain communication protocol.

 - **Mantle**: We have deployed Donation Relayer contracts on Mantle for user who chose the network's hyperscale performance, data availability, and robust security

-- **Linea**: We also deployed a contract that accepts donations from Linea for users who chose the network for its seamless integration with Metamask
+- **Linea, Metamask, and Infura**: We also deployed a contract that accepts donations from Linea for users who chose the network for its seamless integration with Metamask.
+We also use Infura's RPC endpoints for deploying smart contracts in Goerli and Linea.

-- **Nouns Artwork**: We used Nouns’ assets to create a colorful UI theme that fosters optimism
+- **Nouns Artworks**: We used Nouns’ assets to create a colorful UI theme that fosters optimism

 ## Future Developments